-- 102. As described below, ByteDance infringes (literally or under the doctrine of equivalents) the asserted claims of each of the Patents-in-Suit directly (alone or jointly) and/or indirectly by contributing to and/or inducing direct infringement by others by making, using, offering for sale, importing into the United States, and/or encouraging the manufacture, use, and sale of devices, software, and/or services. - 103.
-ByteDance has had actual and/or constructive notice of the Patents-in-Suit prior to the filing of this lawsuit.
+- 103. As described below, ByteDance infringes (literally or under the doctrine of equivalents) the asserted claims of the Patents-in-Suit by making, using, selling, offering for sale, and/or importing into the United States. - 104.
+On information and belief, ByteDance has had actual and/or constructive notice of at least some of the Patents-in-Suit prior to the filing of this lawsuit.